NikitaNO/grow-datasource-builder-doIt/tutorials/DATASOURCES.md

 # Data Sources

-A datasource defines a set of api calls that will be used to retrieve data.
+A data source defines a set of api calls that will be used to retrieve data.

 It must handle these objectives: